Can pregnant women eat feta cheese?

 Regarding classification, Feta cheese falls into the grouping for soft cheese and is composed of up to 60 percent of wholesome sheep’s milk (or Goat’s milk).
 The production is only commenced after storing extracted milk for up to 6 weeks or less and cured in brine or salty whey.

 Feta cheese is also described as pickled cheese, and when it’s created this way, the flavor is saltier and sharper as it stays longer in store.
 The texture is always creamy white and crumbly with small holes.
-There are hardly rinds in them, and they come in square cake form; a tad different than your average American cheese.
+There are no hard rinds (outer layer) in them, and they come in square cake form; a tad different than your average American cheese.

 Think of it this way: In the US, local farms have cows and use this as a source for dairy.
 In other countries like Greece, goats are used; this is their daily norm.